-Ask CCRM: Service Animals, Assistance Animals, and Housing Policies Addressing Pets
+Ask ECRI: Service Animals, Assistance Animals, and Housing Policies Addressing Pets

 A Continuing Care Risk Management (CCRM) member has asked about how service or assistance animals fit in with housing policies that restrict pets or certain kinds of animals, such as "no pets" or "no dogs" policies, on an aging services campus.

 This is a tricky issue from many angles.
 Aging services organizations do not want to run afoul of laws prohibiting discrimination against people with disabilities by denying access to service or assistance animals, yet they want solid ground to stand on if other residents object to the presence of the animal or wonder why they can't have a pet, too.
 Often, organizations do not want to create a slippery slope and find themselves deviating far from their general "no pets" policy.